Easy Vegan Carrot Top Pesto Recipe

 Choose organic carrot leaves

-I do recommend buying organic carrots, if you plan on using the greens.
+I do recommend buying organic carrots if you plan on using the greens.
 Since most farmers don’t expect customers to eat the greens, conventionally grown carrot tops can come with a lot of unwanted pesticides.

 TO TRY: Pasta with Sweet Corn and Carrot Greens

-How to use Carrot Top Pesto
+How to use Carrot Greens Pesto

 Compare prices of Vitamix machines